jhlagado/working-with-custom-elements/manuscript/chapter-02.md

 Custom elements are made using a JavaScript class definition (1) which is registered with the browser (2).

 The class definition must extend one of the built in classes of the browser which implements an element.
-While it is possible to extend and inherit the behaviours of built-in element types such as HTMLButtonElement, this is currently still a poorly supported feature in browsers.
-Therefore all of the examples here will extend from the generic HTMLElement.
+While it is possible to extend and inherit the behaviours of built-in element types such as `HTMLButtonElement`, this is currently still a poorly supported feature in browsers.
+Therefore all of the examples here will extend from the generic `HTMLElement`.

-In this basic example, I have provided a constructor (3) which currently does nothing except call super().
+In this basic example, I have provided a `constructor` (3) which currently does nothing except call `super`.
 In this simple example it could have been omitted.

-The class definition also provides an implementation a Custom Element life-cycle hook called connectedCallback() (4) which is called when the element is first added to the document.
+The class definition also provides an implementation a Custom Element life-cycle hook called `connectedCallback` (4) which is called when the element is first added to the document.
 This callback is a good place to initially update the DOM with new content.
-In our example it does this by calling its own method render() (4) which in turn calls the LitHtml render method passing a LitHtml literal and the element’s own DOM to render to.
+In our example it does this by calling its own method `render` (4) which in turn calls the LitHtml `render` method passing a LitHtml literal and the element’s own DOM to render to.

 Note: unlike React components the render() method has no special meaning.
 Deciding when to update the DOM is completely left up to the custom element to decide.